Becoming an Optician in Rhode Island

 If you’ve been thinking of a career change or have thought about becoming an optician in the past, becoming an optician in Rhode Island can be a rewarding career move.
 According to the Bureau of Labor Statistics (BLS), Rhode Island is one of the top-paying states for this occupation, which means that you will be transitioning into a career that can provide a financially stable future.
 Opticians are hired to work in private ophthalmic practices, retail stores that sell eyeglasses and contact lenses, as well as hospitals and clinics.[En Español]

 Licensure in Rhode Island is granted by the Rhode Island Board of Opticianry.
-In order to qualify to test for an optician license in the state, you will need to complete a board-approved training program.
+To qualify to test for an optician license in the state, you will need to complete a board-approved training program.
 Once you have met this requirement, you will then qualify to take the American Board of Opticianry’s Certification (ABO) as well as the National Contact Lens Examiners (NCLE) certification exam.

 Rhode Island Optician Programs